facebookresearch/PyTorch-BigGraph/docs/source/data_model.rst

     In this graph, there are 14 entities: 5 of the red entity type, 6 of the yellow entity type and 3 of the blue entity type; there are also 12 edges:
-    6 of the orange relation type (between red and yellow entities), 3 of the purple entity type (between red and blue entities) and 3 of the green entity type (between yellow and blue entities).
+    6 of the orange relation type (between red and yellow entities), 3 of the purple relation type (between red and blue entities) and 3 of the green relation type (between yellow and blue entities).

 In order for PBG to operate on large-scale graphs, the graph is broken